 “Addressing the ICT skills gap requires bold ideas and a multi-faeted approach – it is encouraging to have ESDC invest in research initiatives such as Skills for Hire and I am confident that the program’s success will benefit our ICT sector.”
 Emad Rizkalla, Founder and CEO, Bluedrop Performance Learning.

 “The exponential growth of the ICT sector and its fast-paced global impact, continue to be a significant differentiator for our industry, country and province.
 In Nova Scotia, we are fortunate to have a magnitude of innovative and forward-thinking post-secondary institutions.
 This program is designed to complement their commendable efforts and support the skills gap, while allowing participants to build sustainable, life-changing and rewarding careers here at home.
 It will also enable us to upskill our workforce with technical and non-technical skills to meet the rapidly rising demand for talent, and have a deep impact on our industry.
 Digital Nova Scotia is proud and honoured to partner with ESDC and Bluedrop on this important, innovative and strategic project.”
-Ulrike Bahr-Gedalia, President & CEO, Digital Nova Scotia.
+Ulrike Bahr-Gedalia, former President & CEO of Digital Nova Scotia.

 “Our support for the Skills for Hire project will give Canadians in Nova Scotia and Newfoundland and Labrador, including Indigenous people, women, youth and newcomers, the skills they need to fill in-demand jobs in the local IT sector.
 A Canadian workforce that incorporates new technology and adapts is key to Canada’s long-term economic prosperity and middle-class growth.”
 The Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour